pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 Then, open "05-Airflow-Basic-DAG.py" and enter the names of the two CDE Spark Jobs as they appear in the CDE Jobs UI at lines 52 and 53.

 In addition, notice that credentials stored in parameters.conf are not available to CDE Airflow jobs.
-Therefore, update the username field at line 48 in "05-Airflow-Basic-DAG.py".
+Therefore, update the "username" variable at line 48 in "05-Airflow-Basic-DAG.py".

-The username variable will be used at line 64 to create a dag_name variable which in turn will be used at line 67 to assign a unique DAG name when instantiating the DAG object.
+The "username" variable is read at line 64 to create a dag_name variable which in turn will be used at line 67 to assign a unique DAG name when instantiating the DAG object.

 Finally, modify lines 60 and 61 to assign a start and end date that takes place in the future.